GRRINGO/Milano-Care-Centre/README.md

 **Tenplate used:** No templates were used, but the site relies heavily on Bootstrap and its various components (navbar, cards and more).

-**External vendors:** Except from jQuery and Bootstrap, no external vendors were used.
+**External vendors:**

+- The embedded google maps, _https://developers.google.com/maps/documentation/embed/guide_

 ## Main problems faced during development